 We are not sure why but many dental emergencies take place over weekends and while on vacation.
 We receive many of your frantic calls after normal office hours and work hard to make sure we address these problems as quickly as possible.
 So what do you do if you have an emergency?

-Okay, so now that you have the SmileCharlotte app downloaded, here is a quick list of dental emergencies and what to do if they arise:
+Here is a quick list of dental emergencies and what to do if they arise:

 These can usually wait until the office is open or you return home from vacation: